thorenscientific/documentation/docs/learning/tools_for_ls/index.rst

-To start the project, you must first setup your enviroment through this :wiki.analog:`Wiki guide <resources/no-os/build>`
+To start the project, you must first setup your enviroment through this `Wiki guide <https://wiki.analog.com/resources/no-os/build>`__

-NOTE: In making of this project, majority of the time I use WSL rather than standard windows due to unresolved issues.
+**NOTE:** In making of this project, majority of the time I use **WSL** rather than standard windows due to unresolved issues.
 Once the environment is setup, you can start by creating a new no-OS project by cloning the no-OS repository

 .. shell::